awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 ## Launching EC2 Spot Instances with On-Demand Instances via an EC2 Fleet

+EC2 Fleet provides a very rich API that allows to operate and procure capacity quite granular controls.
+Workload that can benefit from this API are among other bespoke capacity orchestrator that implement tuned up and optimized logic to provision capacity.
+The following projects use EC2 Fleet to manage capacity:

+* [Karpenter](https://github.com/awslabs/karpenter).
+Karpenter is Kubernetes Cluster Autoscaler.
+It manages the node lifecycle.
+It observes incoming pods and launches the right instances for the situation.
+* [Atlassian Escalator](https://github.com/atlassian/escalator), yet another Kubernetes Cluster Autoscaler.
+Designed for large batch or job based workloads that cannot be force-drained and moved when the cluster needs to scale down

 An *EC2 Fleet* contains the configuration information to launch a fleet—or group—of instances.
 In a single API call, a fleet can launch multiple instance types across multiple Availability Zones, using the